By: Shaul Vilkomir-Preisman

 Once the macro is enabled, it is executed and presents the victim with a decoy progress bar, likely intended to make the malicious document appear more legitimate and stall the victim while the malicious code is being executed.

-General infection and de-obfuscation flow are as follows:
+General infection and de-obfuscation flow is as follows:

 The VBA macro is obfuscated and contains many random-generated “comments” intended to make the code appear more legitimate and lower the chances of it being caught by security vendors.